-A claim will generally be successful if the court believes that the deceased made inadequate provision for the applicant’s proper maintenance, education and advancement in life.
+A claim will only have prospects of success if the deceased made inadequate provision for the applicant’s proper maintenance, education and advancement in life.
 The court will consider:

 - The applicant’s needs;